sallycms/console/README.md

 SallyCMS Console
 ================

 This package provides a command line application to manage a SallyCMS project.
 It's capable of performing tasks like clearing the cache and perform commands provided by addOns, which makes it a powerful extension to SallyCMS.
-Technically it's based on the Symfony Console Component and therefore requires *PHP 5.3+* to run, but this does not change the fact that Sally itself needs PHP 5.2.
+Technically it's based on the Symfony Console Component.

 Requirements
 ------------